aszepieniec/stark-brainfuck/docs/engine.md

 To see this, just move the factors around until you get identically the same expression.

 It is clear upon inspection that whenever we start from two tables whose sets of rows are identical, this technique will suffice to convince the verifier.
 That's the completeness property.
 What about soundness?
 If we start from a pair of tables whose sets of rows are distinct, is it possible to trick the verifier into accepting?
 It turns out that this technique does induce a soundness degradation originating from two possible events.
  1. The two tables consist of distinct sets of rows, but after compression using the scalars $a, b, c, ...$ into one column, the two columns happen to be identical (up to order).
-Conditioned on the existence of such a set of scalars, the probability of sampling them is at most $1 / |\mathbb{F}|$, where $\mathbb{F}$ is the field from which the random coefficients $a, b, c ...$ are sampled.
+Conditioned on the existence of such a set of scalars, the probability of sampling them is at most $1 / \vert \mathbb{F} \vert$, where $\mathbb{F}$ is the field from which the random coefficients $a, b, c ...$ are sampled.
 This quantity corresponds to the probability of sampling a kernel vector for given matrix that has a nontrivial column space.
 After eliminating the conditional, this expression remains an upper bound on the probability of convincing the verifier of a false claim.
- 2. As polynomials, $\prod_i (X - c_i) \neq \prod_i (X - k_i)$, but their values in $X = \alpha$ happen to match.
-The probability of sampling such an $\alpha$ is bounded by the [Schwartz-Zippel lemma](https://en.wikipedia.org/wiki/Schwartz%E2%80%93Zippel_lemma) at $N / |\mathbb{F}|$, where $\mathbb{F}$ is the field from which the scalar $\alpha$ is sampled and where $N$ is the height of the columns.
+ 2. As polynomials, $\prod_i (X - c_ i) \neq \prod_i (X - k_i)$, but their values in $X = \alpha$ happen to match.
+The probability of sampling such an $\alpha$ is bounded by the [Schwartz-Zippel lemma](https://en.wikipedia.org/wiki/Schwartz%E2%80%93Zippel_lemma) at $N / \vert \mathbb{F} \vert$, where $\mathbb{F}$ is the field from which the scalar $\alpha$ is sampled and where $N$ is the height of the columns.

 In summary, as long as the cardinality of $\mathbb{F}$ is on the order of $2^\lambda$ where $\lambda$ is the security parameter, the soundness degradation is negligible.